trivago/gollum/docs/src/gen/consumer/proxy.rst

 Proxy
 =====

-The proxy consumer reads messages directly as-is from a given socket.
-Messages are extracted by standard message size algorithms (see Partitioner).
-This consumer can be used with any compatible proxy producer to establish a two-way communication.
+This consumer reads messages from a given socket like consumer.Socket but allows reverse communication, too.
+Producers which require this kind of communication can access message.GetSource to write data back to the client sending the message.
+See producer.Proxy as an example target producer.